Be the reflection of how you want your employees to be

 We are all familiar with clichés like 'lead by example' and 'walk the talk'.
 Mirror neurons help explain the truth behind such adages.

-We are all familiar with clichés like ‘lead by example’ or ‘walk the talk’.
-Mirror neurons go some way towards explaining the truth behind such adages.
+We are all familiar with clichés like ‘lead by example’ and ‘walk the talk’.
+Mirror neurons help explain the truth behind such adages.
+It is so important to personify the behaviours we want to see in others, especially in business.

 The Holy Grail for most organisations is a happy, positive and energised workplace.
-It should now be obvious why a manager’s mindset is critical in creating that culture.
-A manager who looks for the positive, complements others, and coaches them to raise their game will activate those same mirror neurons in their staff.
+It should now be obvious why a manager’s mindset, reflected in their behaviour, is critical in creating that culture.
+A manager who looks for the positive, complements others, and coaches them to raise their game will activate those same mirror neurons in their employeess.

 By contrast, a downcast, critical manager will only spread negativity.
-I would suggest that it is a manager’s duty to transcend their own feelings, and invoke in themselves how they want their team to feel.
+I would suggest that as a leader or manager, it is their duty to transcend their own feelings, and invoke in themselves how they want their team to feel.

-Many times I have to give a conference speech early in the morning after a sleepless night-flight.
+For example, many times I have had to give a conference speech early in the morning after a sleepless night-flight.
 If I came on stage tired and yawning, I’d send my audience to sleep.
 I have to create in myself the energy and excitement with which I want to infect the audience.
-They will literally pick up my vibe.
+They will literally pick up “my vibe”.
 It is no different for business leaders – they have to be the culture that they want to create.

-Neuroscientist, David Eagleman, associate professor at Stanford University, conducted experiments asking subjects to look at photos of people in differing emotional states.
-Eagleman discovered that those same emotional states were mirrored back in the faces of the subject, and actually detected in their brain.
-So just by looking at a happy face it actually makes you happy!
+There is more than just my anecdotal evidence to support this kind of ‘reflection’ of behaviour and feelings.
+Neuroscientist, David Eagleman, Aassociate Pprofessor at Stanford University, conducted experiments whereby he asked subjects to simply look at photos of people in differing emotional states.
+Eagleman discovered that those same emotional states were mirrored back in the faces of the subjects, and actually detected in their brains.
+What this means is that just by looking at a happy face it actually makes you happy!

 With a twist to the experiment, Eagleman then repeated this on subjects who’d had Botox treatment.
 Botox is a toxin that paralyses the facial muscles and so impacts the way a person can smile.
 Those unable to mirror the smiles in others could not activate their own “smiling” neurons.
 They were consequently starved of happy signals within their own brain, reducing their empathetic responses.
 How ironic that people use Botox to feel good about themselves, yet it actually has the opposite effect!